 Your local authority should publish information about:

 - How you can nominate a person to help you manage your direct payments

 - What responsibilities are involved in managing direct payments and being an employer

 - Details of local social care providers and how to make arrangements with them

 - Details of local organisations and local authority support which can help you manage your direct payments, as well as other responsibilities associated with them

 You cannot be given things which the law says should be provided under different legislation.
 For example:

-If you move to a different local authority area, then the local authority you currently live in and the local authority you intend to move to must work together to make sure that there's no interruption to your care and support.
+If you move to a different local authority area, the local authority you currently live in and the local authority you intend to move to must work together.
+They must do this to make sure that there's no interruption to your care and support.